razic/cracking-the-coding-interview/README.md

 and then type it in "word for word" on a computer, taking note of all problems encountered getting it working.

 These are my solutions, written in Golang.
-I hope to come back and look at various solutions and their implementations when I need a refresher.
+I hope to come back, and look at various solutions, and their implementations when I need a refresher.